-Amita is certified as a yoga teacher, and her passion for human health traces back to high school, where she received first place at the International Science and Engineering Fair for her research on an Indian medicinal plant for preventing gum disease.
+Amita has received training as a coach and is certified as a yoga teacher.
+Her passion for human well-being traces back to high school, where she received first place at the International Science and Engineering Fair for her research on an Indian medicinal plant for preventing gum disease.

 Selected Additional Positions:

 • President, Stanford Graduate School of Business (GSB) Washington DC Chapter (2015-present)